UPC/ravada/docs/docs/INSTALL_Debian.rst

 Debian
 ------

-This is the guide to install Ravada in Debian Buster.
+This is the guide to install Ravada in Debian Bullseye and Buster.
+It is reccomended you use Buster for better perfomance.
-Follow this `guide <http://disbauxes.upc.es/code/installing-and-using-ravadavdi-on-debian-jessie/>`_ if you prefer Debian Jessie.

 We provide *deb* packages on the `UPC ETSETB repository <http://infoteleco.upc.edu/img/debian/>`__.

 Install the ravada package.
-Choose the one that matches your OS release:
+It is called *debian-10* but works fine in *debian-11* also.

 - ravada_1.3.4_debian-10_all.deb